Expert’s Guide to the Perfect Braised Fish Korean Dish

 Braised Fish

-A side affair: the best accompaniments for your braised delight.
+A side affair: The best accompaniments for your braised delight.

 • What kind of fish works best for this recipe?
 While the beauty of this braised fish recipe lies in its versatility, traditional choices include mackerel or cod.
 However, feel free to use any firm-fleshed fish.
 Just ensure that the fish is fresh, and it will imbibe the flavors beautifully.